averude/Scheduler/README.md

 ####Start
-Up containers via `docker-compose up -d` and then in browser open link according to the way you served frontend
+Up containers via `docker-compose up -d` and then in browser open link according to the way you served frontend (it might be `http://localhost:4200` for local run or `http://your_linux_host_ip` for serving with Nginx)

     login: global-admin
     pass:  according_to_the_hash_in_env